-At Dragonfly Place, where Coyote and I live in the Siskiyou Mountains of southern Oregon, I am knee-deep in my own manuscripts in the upstairs library.
+At home in the Siskiyou Mountains, I am knee-deep in my manuscripts in the upstairs library.
 I read out loud to myself....

 "Through the eyes of the Takelma people, the earth's body is a great animal.
 The neck is to the east at Boundary Springs, the ribs alongside the Rogue River at the Table Rocks, and the tail at Gold Beach where the river flows into the ocean.
 The river is this animal's lifeblood, pulsing and throbbing through the Takelma world.

 "Hmmm....
-I know there's more pages of this story around here somewhere.
-Something about the people and life symbols and such."
+I know there's more pages of this story around here somewhere."

 Coyote wanders down the hallway and pokes his nose in.
 He gazes through the library window and gestures at the expansive view of the Rogue Valley.

 "The world's out there, Mister Storyteller, and so are the stories.
 Libraries.
-Hmpff!"
+Humph!"

 "Isn't this your bag of masks?"
 I ask.